delta1037/notion-export-kernel/README_En.md

 ## Description

-**You should know this program is for personal study!
-The officail have a restriction on using data extraction methods to extract data from the API** (use any scraping, data harvesting, web crawlers, or other data extraction methods to extract data from the API)  ( So don't use this tool to export a page contain many sub-pages! **At your own risk**)

 This Repo is a development based on notion-client（notion official API），and the initial target is to provide convenience for [exporting notes and generating pdf](https://github.com/delta1037/KnowledgeShare) files

 Main targets